mrfabroa/ics4u1-notes-examples/0. Warm-Up/PythonWarmUp.md

 `same_ends([5, 6, 45, 99, 13, 5, 6], 2)` returns `true`
 `same_ends([5, 6, 45, 99, 13, 5, 6], 3)` returns `false`

+### 4.5 pair_check(n, list1_str, list2_str)
+The school is organizing a workshop with an activity involving pairs of students.
+They decided to assign partners ahead of time.
+You need to determine if they did this consistently.
+That is, whenever A is a partner of B, then B is also a partner of A, and no one is a partner of themselves.

+#### Input Specification
+The function consists of three parameters.
+The first parameter n is  consists of an integer n (1 < n ≤ 30), which is the number of students in the class.
+The second parameter `list1_str` contains the first string of names of the `n` students, separated by a space (Names contain only uppercase or lowercase letters, and no two students have the same first name).
+The third parameter `list2_str` has the same `n` names in some order.
+The positions of the names in the last two parameters indicate the assignment of partners: the *ith* name in `list1_str` is the assigned partner of the *ith* name on the `list2_str`.

+#### Output Specification
+The output will be good if the two lists of names are arranged consistently, and bad if the arrangement of partners is not consistent.

+##### Example1
+`pair_check(4, "Ada Alan Grace John", "John Grace Alan Ada")` returns `good`

+##### Explanation for Output for Example 1
+Ada and John are partners, and Alan and Grace are partners.
+This arrangement is consistent.

+##### Example 2
+`pair_check(7,"Rich Graeme Michelle Sandy Vlado Ron Jacob","Ron Vlado Sandy Michelle Rich Graeme Jacob")` returns `bad`

+##### Explanation for Output for Example 2
+Graeme is partnered with Vlado, but Vlado is partnered with Rich.
+This is not consistent.
+It is also inconsistent because Jacob is partnered with himself.